bheklilr/hornet/README.rst

 ``hornet``
 ==========

+**WARNING** This library is currently under development and is not functional.

 The hornet library aims to provide a relatively simple interface for working with stacking nested configurations from multiple sources.
 These sources may be JSON files, YAML files, specially formatted environment variables, databases, or